 Unusual Options Activity Insight: NRG Energy

-On Wednesday, shares of NRG Energy (NYSE:NRG) saw unusual options activity.
-After the option alert, the stock price moved up to $41.54.
+NRG Energy (NYSE:NRG) shares experienced unusual options activity on Friday.
+The stock price moved up to $41.82 following the option alert.

 - Sentiment: BEARISH